OM MANI PADME HUM

 "One such major impactor was True Comics, No. 58 with a cover date of March, 1947.
 Inside was a story titled500 Years Too Soon the title referring to the famous Renaissance artist and inventor Leonardo Da Vinci and his attempt to build and fly a human powered air-worthy craft back in 1490 AD."

 As far as comic books are concerned, True Comics, No. 58 and one titled BLUE BOLT No. 6, because of a story it had in it that was referred to as The Goose Shoot, had major impacts on my everyday early childhood.
-But, as mentioned above previously, there was a third important comic book character that influenced me as well in a somewhat more minor but longer term way.
+But, as mentioned in the quote above, there was a third important comic book character that influenced me as well in a somewhat more minor but longer term way.
 She was a heroine billed as the "Queen of the Sagebrush Frontier" going by the name of Firehair.

 In several places, in conjunction with Firehair I write that both my mother and her sister had beautiful long red hair.
 In that they were so close together age-wise and looked so much alike almost everybody mistook them for twins.
 Although I do not remember much about my mother I remember my aunt very well, and because of their look alikeness I always felt I had a good idea of what my mother looked like.
 In conjunction with Firehair, as a young boy I always held a certain affinity towards her character because I liked to believe that my mother, with her red hair and all, would have been like her, maybe even, since I never went to her funeral, found by Indians and saved.